rankopolat/EggInc-Discord-Bot/README.md

-To Use this Discord bot simply Clone the repo, cd to the python folder, create a .ev file and add your discord token in the format DISCORD_TOKEN = '' invite the bot to your server and than run python bot.py (you may need to pip install a couple things like protobuf unless you already have it).
+To Use this Discord bot simply Clone the repo, cd to the python folder, create a .ev file and add your discord token in the format DISCORD_TOKEN = '' invite the bot to your server and than run python bot.py.

 ## Commands
 When you first invite the bot you need to join using